falaelcom/raw-profiler/README.md

 ABSTRACT
 ==================================================

+**WARNING: ALPHA VERSION (lots of bugs, including new ones, interfaces change without warning between minor version updates); suitable mainly for exploration and not for production.**

 The purpose of `raw-profiler` is to enable nodejs application profiling and high-volutme logging in production environments *without* the need for reconfiguration downtime, external service dependencies or running environment reconfiguration.
 To acieve this goal, `raw-profiler` offers the following facilities: